-We are excited to offer Spanish as a GCSE option starting ab initio in Year 9.
+We are excited to offer Spanish as a GCSE option.
 Spanish at Ripley is a strong communicative course.
 We promote pupil collaboration in the target language in Spanish within small groups but we also encourage our learners to work independently on vocabulary and skills and reflect upon the learning process.
 Classes are taught in Spanish although grammar is often taught in English for ease of comprehension.
 Emphasis is also placed on vocabulary learning as well as the accuracy of spelling in Spanish.